redhat-italy/rht-summit2019-saga/readme.md

 oc exec $(oc get pods | grep postgres | cut -d " " -f1) -- bash -c 'psql -h localhost -p 5432 -U postgres -c "CREATE DATABASE insurances;"'
 ```

-Install AMQ Streams cluster operator and a kafka cluster with 3 brokers (ephemeral and with jmx metrics).<br>
+Install AMQ Streams cluster operator and a kafka cluster with 3 brokers (ephemeral and with prometheus metrics).<br>
-This step requires that you've downloaded and unpacked the AMQ Streams zip archive for OCP (for more info about the installation, https://access.redhat.com/documentation/en-us/red_hat_amq/7.2/html-single/using_amq_streams_on_openshift_container_platform/index)
+This step requires that you've downloaded and unpacked the AMQ Streams zip archive for OCP <br>(for more info about the installation, https://access.redhat.com/documentation/en-us/red_hat_amq/7.2/html-single/using_amq_streams_on_openshift_container_platform/index)

 ```bash